ibm-cloud-docs/log-analysis/infrastructure/kube.md

 # Logging in Kubernetes clusters (cluster-level logging)
 {: #kube}

-You can configure a LogDNA agent to collect logs from a Kubernetes cluster and forward them to an instance of the {{site.data.keyword.la_full_notm}} service.
+You can configure a logging agent to collect logs from a Kubernetes cluster and forward them to an instance of the {{site.data.keyword.la_full_notm}} service.
 {:shortdesc}

 You can collect and monitor logs from a Kubernetes cluster that is located in the same {{site.data.keyword.cloud_notm}} region as your {{site.data.keyword.la_full_notm}} instance or in a different one.
 You can also collect and monitor logs from clusters that are located outside the {{site.data.keyword.cloud_notm}}.